 Diversifying the Supply Chain

-Improving operations management in the automotive industry requires a focus on ways to streamline operations and improve efficiency.
+Improving operations management in the automotive industry requires focusing on ways to streamline operations and improve efficiency.
 A critical area is supply chain management.
 Today, that means building a supply chain that looks radically different than it did ten years ago.

-Ongoing supply chain nightmares leftover from Covid-19 are still impacting every industry, including consumer electronics.
-These days, that includes cars, not just computers.
+Ongoing supply chain nightmares leftover from Covid-19 still impact every industry, including consumer electronics.
+These days that includes cars, not just computers.

-Quoting a U.S. Department of Commerce study, the median inventory of computer chips held by consumers, which includes automakers, fell from 40 days in 2019 to less than 5 in 2021.
+Quoting a U.S. Department of Commerce study, the median inventory of computer chips consumers held, including automakers, fell from 40 days in 2019 to less than 5 in 2021.